nuertey/Nuertey-LDESeries-Mbed/README.md

-# Nuertey-LDESeries-Mbed - Type-Driven SPI Framing Protocol For First Sensor LDE Series Low Pressure Sensor
+# Nuertey-LDESeries-Mbed - Type-Driven SPI Framing Protocol For First Sensor AG LDE Series Low Pressure Sensor

 This sensor driver is targetted for the ARM Mbed platform and encapsulates the digital SPI interface and accompanying protocol as presented by the LDE Series of digital low differential pressure sensors.